r0busta/shop-data-replication/README.md

-# store-data-replication
+# shop-data-replication

- Replicate your Shopify data into a SQL database.
+ Replicate your Shopify data.
- Unleash relational database super powers in your headless Shopify store.
+ Use a SQL database and unleash relational database super powers.